 As any system gets older, it becomes less efficient.
 Even with regular maintenance, parts begin to wear and the whole system becomes less efficient.
 It may be only by a few percent per year, but over time, this slow degeneration compounds into an overall, inefficient system.

 This happens most regularly within the heat transfer surfaces.
 These can operate with very fine tolerances and a build-up of scale or coating can begin to erode this efficiency.
 We also sometimes see corrosion within the boiler or heat exchanger.
 This can be caused by the build-up of solids or tiny metal parts that build up and can cause galvanic corrosion and just a build-up of dirt that may not have been caught by the filtration system.

 All of this adds up to a less efficient operation and rising fuels bills.
 The calculation on when is the right time to replace the boiler comes down to how much MORE efficient a new system would be compared to this increasingly inefficient existing system.
 There’s no set time scale but it does tend to be at around 15-20 years or older when the cost of replacement starts to look like a more cost-effective option.

 No-one wants a breakdown of their boiler.
 There’s never a right time for it to happen and it invariably breaks down when it’s under most stress in the middle of winter – just when you need it most.
 A cold office or building causes you issues with unhappy staff.

 Add to this the cost of these “out of warranty” repairs and the business case begins to stack up too.
-Most commercial boilers, installed by Kimptons, come with a five year warranty or sometime even longer and as long as it’s regularly and properly maintained, there should be very few surprise costs that you face during this warranty period.
+Most commercial boilers, installed by Kimpton, come with a five-year warranty or sometimes even longer and as long as it’s regularly and properly maintained, there should be very few surprise costs that you face during this warranty period.